cogini/elixir-deploy-template/README.md

 ```shell
 asdf install
 ```
+(may need to run this multiple times until everything is installed)

 The initial build of Erlang from source can take a while, so you may want to run it under `tmux` or `screen`.